stefanofabi/drops-lims/README.md

 ### Installation 🔧

-1. Clone the repository on our local machine or server
+1. Clone the repository on your local machine or server

 ```
 # git clone https://github.com/stefanofabi/srlab.git